-Investments on credit markets are chosen on the basis of expected international macroeconomic scenarios and financial research into issuers' solvency.
-This research determines the Fund's overall level of credit exposure.
+The Fund may also invest up to 40% of its net assets in bonds, debt securities or money market instruments denominated in a foreign currency or the euro for diversification purposes if the portfolio manager expects the equity markets to perform poorly.
+Investments on fixed income and credit markets are chosen on the basis of expected international macroeconomic scenarios, an analysis of the various central banks' monetary policies, and financial research into issuers' solvency.
+This determines the Fund's overall level of fixed income and credit exposure.
 The Fund invests on all international markets.